swapnil-pathak/swapnil-pathak.github.io/_posts/2019-03-24-htb-machines-frolic.md

     - linux
 ---

+This was a good practice of decoding stuff, web exploitation and rop exploitation.
+Overall a decent box and easy points.
+Getting user was tiring but root was fun and it did give me some ideas on future blog posts.

 ![banner]({{ site.url }}{{ site.baseurl }}/assets/images/HTB_images/machines/frolic/banner.PNG)

 Before following this walkthrough, I highly recommend trying to get the flag yourself!
 Just like you will hear from everyone else, try harder! (if you cannot find it)